vanHekthor/.better-coding-agents/README.md

 For the best experience, set up automatic context in Cursor:

-### Option 1: Global Instructions
+### Option 1: Global Rules (Recommended)
 1. Copy the template from `global-instructions-template.md`
-2. Go to Cursor Settings → General → Global Instructions
+2. Go to Cursor Settings → Rules & Commands → Rules
+3. Click "Add Rule" and set scope to "Global"
+4. Paste the template content
-3. Paste and save - now every conversation has context!
+5. Save - now every conversation has context!

 ### Option 2: Quick Context Command
 Use `/setup-context` in any chat to establish the full context automatically.